 News Fuel truck kills woman on bike in Bushwick, the NYPD says A cyclist in Brooklyn was hit and killed by a fuel truck early Tuesday, June 7, 2016, the NYPD said.
-Photo Credit: Diana Colapietro By Nicole Brown email@example.com Updated June 7, 2016 1:42 PM Print Share fbShare Tweet gShare Email A woman was hit and killed by a truck while riding a bike in Brooklyn on Tuesday morning, police said.
+Photo Credit: Diana Colapietro By Nicole Brown email@example.com Updated June 7, 2016 1:42 PM Print Share fbShare Tweet Email A woman was hit and killed by a truck while riding a bike in Brooklyn on Tuesday morning, police said.
 Leah Sylvain, 27, was riding in Bushwick about 6:45 a.m. when a Peterbilt fuel truck hit her at the intersection of Evergreen Avenue and Hart Street, cops said.
 The driver was traveling north on Evergreen Avenue and made a left turn onto Hart Street when he struck Sylvain, the NYPD said.
 When officers arrived, they found Sylvain on the ground with head trauma.
 She was transported to Woodhull Medical Center, where she was pronounced dead, police said.
 The driver, Joseph Cherry, 52, of Brooklyn, remained at the scene and was taken into custody, police said.
 His charges include failure to yield and failure to exercise due care.
-By Nicole Brown firstname.lastname@example.org Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Nicole Brown firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.